 Annual census of Colorado butterfly plant (Oenothera coloradensis (Rydberg) W.L.
-Wagner & Hoch) was initiated in 1986 and conducted consecutively for 28 years from 1988-2015 on F.E.
+Wagner & Hoch) was initiated in 1986 and conducted consecutively for 29 years from 1988-2016 on F.E.
 Warren Air Force Base (WAFB), in Laramie County, Wyoming.
 Colorado butterfly plant is listed as Threatened under the Endangered Species Act (ESA).
 WAFB has the only Colorado butterfly plant population on federal land and it is one of the largest known populations, so its viability is important to overall conservation and recovery under the ESA.
 WAFB also has one of the most hydrologically complex settings for the species, and is among the few populations or population segments that is not under agricultural management.
 As such, monitoring provides a gauge of success in maintaining the population and a long-term dataset for understanding species' trends throughout its range.
-The most recent census tally of 3,409 flowering plants is 48.4% below average, possibly linked to the unfavorable germination conditions in the spring of 2012 despite the favorable bolting conditions in the spring of 2015.
+The most recent census tally of 8,385 flowering plants is 30% above the running average.
+Running results to date are presented in a changed format as scatter plots for the three creeks, also compared with two different timescales (9-year period of 2000-2008, and a 3-year period of 1992-1994), to highlight the importance of hydrology, timeframe and life history stage in trend analysis.